Transitional Kindergarten

 - Only students with birthdates between September 2, 2020 and September 1, 2021 are eligible

-- All eligible applications received between January 21, 2025 and February 28, 2025 will be entered into a lottery in early March 2025
+- All eligible applications received between January 21, 2025 and February 28, 2025 will be entered into a lottery in early March 2025; late applications received March 1st or later will be processed for potential placement after the lottery in the order in which they were received

 Parents who complete applications by February 28, 2025 will either be assigned to a school or placed on a waitlist based on results of a lottery held in March.
-If your student is assigned to a school, then parents have three weeks (15 school days) to complete registration by collecting the required documents to submit to the assigned school and completing a registration packet.
+If your student is assigned to a school, then parents can complete registration by collecting the required documents to submit to the assigned school along with completing a registration packet.
 Those who apply after the lottery will be processed as they are received and assigned to a school or placed on a waitlist based on space availability at the time of application.

 Parents without a PG&E bill in their name can verify their residence by completing a residency affidavit / Spanish at the district office beginning in March 2025.
 Once the residency affidavit has been approved, please bring the approved copy to your assigned school office.